Centres Of Excellence

 Read More >>

-Call for Submissions: 6th edition of Human Resources International Conference (HRIC) to be held at IIMB
+6th edition of Human Resources International Conference (HRIC) to be held at IIMB from 9 to 11 April

-5 August, 2025, Bengaluru: IIMB will host the 6th edition of the Human Resources International Conference (HRIC), to be organized by the Human Resources Division of the Academy of Management (AOM), from April 9–11, 2026.
-The academic gathering, previously held in China, Australia, Ireland, New Zealand, and South Africa, is set to bring together scholars, practitioners, and doctoral students to reflect on the future of HR in an era defined by technological transformation and workplace disruption.
+7 April, 2026, Bengaluru: IIMB will host the 6th edition of the Human Resources International Conference (HRIC), organized by the Human Resources Division of the Academy of Management (AOM), from April 9–11, 2026.
+The academic gathering, previously held in China, Australia, Ireland, New Zealand and South Africa, is set to bring together scholars, practitioners and doctoral students to reflect on the future of HR in an era defined by technological transformation and workplace disruption.

-The theme for the 2026 edition is ‘Sustainable Human Resource Management in the Age of Disruption’, with an emphasis on the profound and evolving impact of artificial intelligence (AI) on work and workforces.
-The conference aims to reimagine HRM practices that respond not only to the opportunities presented by technological advancement but also to the human and ethical challenges they pose.
+The theme for the 2026 edition is ‘Sustainable Human Resource Management in the Age of Disruption’, with an emphasis on the profound and evolving impact of AI on work and workforces.
+Through keynotes, panel discussions, paper presentations and more, the conference seeks to reimagine HRM practices that respond not only to the opportunities presented by technological advancement but also to the human and ethical challenges they pose.

 Conference Tracks